AEDT — Australian Eastern Daylight Time

 Is AEDT used outside Australia?

-Why does AEDT matter when scheduling meetings?
+Why does AEDT matter for business scheduling?